alexanderrich/exploration_consumption/doc/journal/paper.md

 agent will choose to explore.
 The undiscounted reward, in gray, is larger, but doesn't differ in sign from the reward after mild exponential discounting.

-The center column shows the case of beta&ndash;delta, or psuedo-hyperbolic, discounting, with $\delta=.9$ and $\beta=.5$.
+The center column shows the case of beta&ndash;delta, or pseudo-hyperbolic, discounting, with $\delta=.9$ and $\beta=.5$.
 As the top graph shows, rewards from later time points are weighted much less than in exponential discounting.
 Because of this, the expected gain in future reward for choosing $B$ becomes smaller, while the immediate expected